React Native SDK

 Installation

-npm install snapbug-react-nativeFor iOS, install the native pods:
+npm install snapbug-react-nativeFor iOS, install the native pods — the SDK arrives as the published Snapbug pod from

 import { Snapbug, patchFetch } from 'snapbug-react-native';